plone/Installers-UnifiedInstaller/README.txt

   Optional.
 Installs a local readline library.
 Only necessary on platforms with odd libraries (like OS X Leopard).

---without-ssl
+--static-lxml
   Optional.
-Allows the build to proceed without ssl dependency tests.
+Forces a static build of libxml2 and libxslt.
+Requires an Internet connection.

 Note that you may run install.sh repeatedly for the same target so long as you either use a different installation method or specify different